billionspod/billionspod.github.io/_posts/2016-10-11-3-Times-This-Podcast-Predicted-The-Future.md

 ![picture of $16 coffee equipment](https://www.broadsheet.com.au/media/cache/99/6f/996f1ad078eef60d6d6251841d932526.jpg)

-In episode 9, **Peter Jones** & Simon created a Melbourne Hipster Tour company that took a last minute pivot in the first meeting and became solely a concept for a coffee shop that sold $26 coffees.
+In episode 9, **Peter Jones** & Simon created a Melbourne Hipster Tour company that took a last minute pivot in the first meeting and became solely a coffee shop that sold $26 coffees.

 Move forward 3 weeks and Broadsheet is running an article on a [new cafe offering a $16 coffee](https://www.broadsheet.com.au/national/food-and-drink/article/asskicker-coffee).